cyshih73/cyshih73/README.md

 ### Hi there 👋

 - 📚 I'm currently studying at Rice University
-- 🔭 I'm looking for full-time job starting this December
+- 🔭 I'm looking for full-time software engineering job starting this December
 - 📫 Thank you for visiting my github!

 <!--